grafana/Grafana-Alloy-for-Beginners/README.md

 `otelcol.exporter.otlp`

-- Using the `client` block, write batches of spans to a local instance of Tempo
+- Using the `client` block, export batches of spans to a local instance of Tempo
 - The Tempo url is "http://tempo:4317".

 <img width="915" alt="image" src="https://github.com/user-attachments/assets/1e3dedbe-d69b-47b6-b7e0-ee3a2ae740e7" />